-As the name of this blog suggests, I’m The Broke Backpacker and I am absolutely passionate about travelling as cheaply and efficiently as possible.
+As the name of this blog suggests, I’m The Broke Backpacker and I am absolutely passionate about traveling as cheaply and efficiently as possible.
 I backpacked around India for a whole year living on just $10 a day and set out on an epic overland journey from the UK to Papua New Guinea with pretty much no money whatsoever.

-However, even I will admit that sometimes all this sleeping in parks, living on bread and stealing napkins for toilet roll can get a bit much.
+However, even I will admit that sometimes all this sleeping in parks, living on bread, and stealing napkins for toilet roll can get a bit much.
 Every now and then even Broke Backpackers need a little luxury in their lives.

-Don’t look at luxury travel as a waste and excess, instead, look at it as a hard earned reward for those long hours you spent on rickety, sweaty Nepali busses.
+Don’t look at luxury travel as waste and excess, instead, look at it as a hard-earned reward for those long hours you spent on rickety, sweaty Nepali busses.
 In fact, look at it as an investment – both in yourself because it will recharge your batteries, and in an investment in your love of travel because even the most passionate adventurer will eventually grow to hate the road after one too many nights slumming it in digs with bed bugs.

 That said, some luxury is more accessible than others.
 In this post we are going to look at the best destinations for some affordable luxury!